-The clipping mask is a function in Procreate that is similar to the clipping mask function in Photoshop and other programs.
+The clipping mask is a function in Procreate similar to the clipping mask function in Photoshop and other programs.
 The top image is clipped into the exact shape of the bottom layer.
-This function is very useful when doing home decor and home furniture design.
+This function is handy when doing home decor and home furniture design.

-There are many ways you can use the clipping mask function,.
-But if you want to fill in a solid shape as a circle or square you must first be sure all lines are connected and that you can fill the area with a color.
-If you do not do this then the clipping mask function will not work properly.
+There are many ways you can use the clipping mask function.
+But if you want to fill in a solid shape like a circle or square, you must first be sure all lines are connected and that you can fill the area with a color.
+If you do not do this, then the clipping mask function will not work properly.

-If you are interested in learning more about how to use the clipping mask function in Procreate, you can read our blog on 4 Easy Steps to Using the Clipping Mask Function in Procreate by clicking here.
+If you are interested in learning more about using the clipping mask function in Procreate, you can read our blog on 4 Easy Steps to Using the Clipping Mask Function in Procreate by clicking here.
 We also have several videos that show you how the clipping mask function works.

 What Are the Procreate Pens, Pencils and Brushes?

-One of the great things about Procreate is that you can turn your Apple pencil into a variety of pens, pencils, and brushes with an endless amount of colors.
-This is a really great function when you are using it for sketching or painting on the digital canvas.
+One of the great things about Procreate is that you can turn your Apple pencil into various pens, pencils, and brushes with an endless amount of colors.
+This is a really great function when you are using it to sketch or paint on a digital canvas.

-But this can also get tricky to know exactly what brush, pen or pencil to use when you are using the clipping mask function.
+But can also get tricky to know exactly what brush, pen, or pencil to use when you are using the clipping mask function.

 Here are the reasons why what pen, pencil or brush you choose for clipping mask does matter:

-- In the clipping mask function, you need to be able to have a solid line so that you can first fill the area you want to do clipping masks.
-This a very important especially when you want to fill in a circle, square or another shape.
+- In the clipping mask function, you need to have a solid line to fill the area you want to do clipping masks—this an essential, especially when you want to fill in a circle or another shape.

-- Many Procreate pencils and pens do not give you a good solid line so the clipping mask will not work.
-When doing this kind of technique where you will fill in an area or shape with color before you do the clipping mask you need to choose a pen, pencil or brush that will give you a few good solid lines.
+- Many Procreate pencils, and pens do not give you a solid line, so the clipping mask will not work.
+When doing this kind of technique where you will fill in an area or shape with color before you do the clipping mask, you need to choose a pen, pencil, or brush to give you a few good solid lines.

-- Another tip is to sketch the lines on the top or tip of the pencil if you want a very clean line.
+- Another tip is to sketch the lines on the top or tip of the pencil if you want an immaculate line.
 This helps you to get a clean and even line.

 - You can also try to adjust the brush size and opacity to get a clean line.

 In our tests, we tested the sketching pencils and the inking pencils for the Procreate clipping mask.
-The reason why we did not test other brushes is that normally with the clipping mask function you want to have a very clean line.
+We did not test other brushes because you normally want to have a spotless line with the clipping mask function.

-When doing a clipping maks where you place a pattern on top of another shape, you want to use a pen or pencil that will give a clean line and can be filled in first with a color.
-Many of the other Procreate brushes do not give a clean line as some of the sketch pencils and inking pens.
+When doing a clipping mak where you place a pattern on top of another shape, you want to use a pen or pencil that will give a clean line and be filled in first with a color.
+Many other Procreate brushes do not give a clean line as some of the sketch pencils and inking pens.

 Our Top Choices for Procreate Sketch Pencils or Pastels.

 We spent some time testing which sketch pencils work the best for the clipping mask.
-As we use the clipping mask function a lot in our designs, we have found that there are some pencils that work better than others.
+As we use the clipping mask function a lot in our designs, we have found that some pencils work better than others.

-Here is our top choice of Procreate sketching pencils to use for clipping mask function when you are using to use it to fill in with a color.
-All of these we are testing are under the sketching tool
+Here is our top choice of Procreate sketching pencils to use for clipping mask function when you use it to fill in with a color.
+All of these we are testing are under the sketching tool.

-- Procreate pencil, Technical pencil, HB pencil, soft pastel, oil pastel, and artistic crayon all failed when trying to fill a shape for clipping mask.
+- Procreate pencil, Technical pencil, HB pencil, soft pastel, oil pastel, and artistic crayon all failed to fill a shape for clipping mask.

 - 6 B Pencil and Narinder Pencil both passed both times.

-For the sketching pencils, our recommended sketching pencil to use for filling in color in a shape for the clipping mask is Narinder.
+Our recommended sketching pencil for the sketching pencils to use for filling in color in shape for the clipping mask is Narinder.
 We found this pencil to be the most consistent of all sketching pencils in all tests we conducted.

 Our Top Choices for Procreate Inking Pens.